Developers

 Here are the some lines of code statistics on the application.
 This includes code, JSON, and comments, but not external libraries.

 The infrastructure is included in each app and is the same for all apps.
-The TBM version is significantly larger since it includes the emergency procedures and circuit breakers for all the models, whereas the the other aircraft types do not have that functionality.
+The TBM version is significantly larger since it includes the checklist procedures and circuit breakers for all the models, whereas the the other aircraft types do not have that functionality.
 The Radar app is the simplest, having only two unique pages.